flexera-public/flexera-plugins/aws/rs_aws_elb/README.md

    1. Upload the `aws_elb_plugin.rb` file located in this repository

 ## How to Use
-The GCE Plugin has been packaged as `plugin/rs_aws_elb`.
+The ELB Plugin has been packaged as `plugin/rs_aws_elb`.
 In order to use this plugin you must import this plugin into a CAT.
 ```
 import "plugin/rs_aws_elb"
 ```